AnaBondiguel/My-Portfolio/README.md

 # Description of your portfolio website, including,
 ### Purpose
-My portfolio is designed to provide a platform to show my experience, eduction, and skills, more importantly to demonstrate what I learnt and knew about coding.
+My portfolio is designed to provide a platform to show my experience, eduction, and skills, more importantly to demonstrate what I learnt about coding.
 If someone who looks for software engineers, can check my portfolio and get a sense of my experience and skills very quickly.

 ### Functionality / features
 My portfolio has four web pages including homepage, blog, experience and education, and personality, skills, and interests.
 Each page has both HTML document and CSS style sheet.